 In terms of the taste, you really have to try them yourself to see which one you like.
 I wasn’t that impressed with the basic Tirol, but any of the milk chocolate varieties or the ones containing nuts or crunchy caramel were pretty good.

-If you’re outside Japan and you want to get your hands on some Tirol, variety packs with 27 pieces x 5 bags are available for 1,750yen through Amazon Japan here.
-And to get them shipped to you outside Japan, you can use White Rabbit Express*.
+If you’re outside Japan and you want to get your hands on some Tirol, variety boxes with 27 pieces x 8 bags are available for 2,592yen through Amazon Japan here*.

 * – We need to fund our Tirol habit so that’s an affiliate link – but we’d recommend them anyway.